shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-marketplace-data-partner-overview.md

   when signing your contract with Xandr.

 > [!NOTE]
-> To notify Xandr of any changes in your banking information or payment entity, visit our [https://help.xandr.com](https://help.xandr.com/s/login/) and navigate to the Client Finance section to submit a ticket.
+> To notify Xandr of any changes in your banking information or payment entity, visit our [Customer Support Portal ](https://help.xandr.com/s/login/) and navigate to the Client Finance section to submit a ticket.

 ## Support